 Close to the end are a few craftsmen shops, including a blacksmith and a carpenter.
 Jacob got to practice churning butter and he thought the blacksmith tools were so cool.
 There’s even a little playground next to the shops, though the rain was coming down hard on us by that point so we skipped it and headed for lunch at the on-site cafe.
 Good food and lots of choices for even the pickiest preschoolers!

 Some of the distances between sites are long, so take advantage of the free shuttle running the loop if you see it going by (very helpful when it started raining on us).
 This is a great time to wear rain boots if you brought them – the moderate rain could have been a drag, but instead it was just more fun for the kids.
-Wear boots (or sturdy sneakers) there regardless of what you think the weather will be.
+Wear rain boots (or sturdy sneakers) to Muckross farm regardless of what you think the weather will be.

 The weavers here are well-known throughout Ireland for their quality workmanship.
 We watched some of the weavers at work in the basement of the house at the end of our tour, and then after a fine lunch at the Garden Restaurant we wandered into the shop.
 Oh my!
 We all had a grand time checking out their products that are woven on-site and each of us chose something to take home – even lovely soft kid-sized scarves scored from the sale table.

 No matter what you do during your day at Muckross with kids, take some time to enjoy the huge grassy lawn with gentle hills.
 You’ll see both locals and tourists enjoying the lakefront mountain views as they picnic.
 We ate on the steps due to dampness of the grass, but the the kids went a little wild and it was all good.
-It’s free to wander/run around the lawn and gardens and a great way to experience Muckross with kids.
+It’s free to wander/run around Muckross gardens and the lawn in front of Muckross Lake, and a great way to experience Muckross with kids.